Canadian sanctions legislation

-The imposition of economic sanctions against foreign states and non-state actors is a key tool for the international community to support peace and security and enforce international norms and laws.
-The Parliament of Canada has enacted legislation authorizing the imposition of trade and economic sanctions through the United Nations Act, the Special Economic Measures Act, the Justice for Victims of Corrupt Foreign Officials Act and some provisions of the Export and Import Permits Act.
+The imposition of sanctions against foreign states and non-state actors is a key tool for the international community to support peace and security and enforce international norms and laws.
+The Parliament of Canada has enacted legislation authorizing the imposition of sanctions through the United Nations Act, the Special Economic Measures Act, and the Justice for Victims of Corrupt Foreign Officials Act.

 United Nations Act

 Canada's United Nations Act (UNA) enables the Canadian government to give effect to decisions passed by the United Nations Security Council (UNSC).
 If the UNSC determines that an act of aggression or a breach of peace has occurred, it may decide what measures member states shall take to restore or maintain international peace and security.
 These measures are generally economic and trade sanctions.
 Such a decision imposes a legal obligation on Canada as a UN member to introduce the required measures into domestic law.
 This is done by enacting regulations under the United Nations Act.

 Non-UN sanctions are imposed by enacting regulations under the legislation found below.